collective/collective.contacts/collective/contacts/README.txt

 The Group content type
 ======================

-In this section we are tesing the Group content type by performing basic operations like adding, updadating and deleting Organization content items.
+In this section we are testing the Group content type by performing basic operations like adding, updating and deleting Organization content items.

 Adding a new Group content item